 Our special education, alternative education and most notable, the cyber charter school population appears to be increasing proportionately year after year.
 As a result, Shamokin Area School District expenses for these programs have increased each school year.
 The majority of these expenses are out of our control.
 For fiscal year 2009-10, the district spent \$684,817.20 for cyber charter schools which also was \$451,817.20 over budget.
 In 2010-11, the cost totaled \$913,283.77 and in 2011-12, the total was \$915,067.69.
 The 2013-14 budget line item was \$1,200,000 and the cost was \$875,450.23.
 For the first four months of 2014-15 the enrollment has increased by 50% when compared to 1314 enrollment year numbers.
 A decrease was seen in 2013-14 but the costs and enrollment continue to increase such that 2015-16 was \$1,419,448.59.
-The 2016-17 school year was \$1,503,577.
+The 2016-17 school year was \$1,503,577 and 2017-18 did show a slight decrease with the total being \$1,370,956.
 There have been bills introduced at the state level to address the funding inequities, however movement has been limited.
 The district has researched alternative programs for these students to participate in that would decrease the cost.
 One such program is offering online courses.
 Our district has implemented this program.
-The cost for the 2016-17 was \$169,742.
+The cost for the 2016-17 was \$169,742 and in 2017-18 the cost was \$171,500.
+The district is continuing to offer the online courses as an alternate to charter/cyber school.
+Although the total cost to the cyber/charter schools appears to have declined, due to a court case the tuition rate paid to these schools is now based upon budgeted costs as oppose to actual costs.
+The actual costs determines the district's tuition rate that the district may charge to non-resident students.
+Due to this court ruling, the rate of tuition being invoiced by the charter/cyber schools is in excess of the district's actual tuition rate.

-The local parochial school, Our Lady of Lourdes High School, which has become a prekindergarten to twelfth grade facility.
+The local parochial school, Our Lady of Lourdes High School, which has become a pre-kindergarten to twelfth grade facility.
 Depending on the future success of this initiative, it may cause some parents to enroll their children in the district.
 Depending on the actual influx of children, this situation may present some challenges, both physically and financially for the district in the future years.